 Dialectical Behavior Therapy (DBT)

+In exposure therapy, the child or adolescent is challenged with gradual exposures to something that makes them uncomfortable.
 Then, they are positively reinforced for meeting those challenges.
 Next, their challenges are gradually increased as they habituate and desensitize to their anxiety, so it doesn’t feel as uncomfortable.
-This process can help them function more effectively at home, school, and in community settings.
-Operant conditioning and exposure therapy are well researched but cannot guarantee success or an absence of symptoms.
+This process can help them function more effectively at home, school, and in community settings, and is commonly used to treat phobias and other forms of anxiety.

 If the child is in therapy due to the distress from an environmental circumstance, be aware that their issues may not just resolve when their situation changes for the better.
 The long-term effects of a situation may still require treatment after the actual problem has been solved so they can continue to function optimally across settings.